cypress-io/cypress/cypress/v0.0/documentation/4-References/6-Browser Management.md

 slug: browser-management
-excerpt: How and why Cypress manages the browser session while running tests
+excerpt: How and why Cypress manages your browser

 # Contents